saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Avail team provides official Docker images designed to run nodes on the **Kate testnet**.
 While these guidelines focus on setting up a Full Node, they can easily be modified to accommodate the requirements for running a validator node.

 ## Before You Start

-The following instructions are tailored for Linux distribution with `apt` support, such as Debian.
-Note that the available Docker images are compatible only with **Linux/amd64 or x86_64 based** CPUs.
+The following instructions are tailored for Linux distribution with `apt` support, such as Debian.Note that the available Docker images are compatible only with **Linux/amd64 or x86_64 based** CPUs.
 Running nodes on a cloud server is also common.
 Recommended hardware specifications for your environment are provided below:

 | Minimum                            | Recommended                         |
 |------------------------------------|-------------------------------------|